 2) Do not rely on trends

 Trends (whether swooshes, glows or bevels) come and go and ultimately turn into clichés.
 A well-designed logo should be timeless.

 4) Think outside the box

 If you are on a small budget look for variations of your logo that require less work hours on behalf of the designer.
 As mentioned earlier, a thorough briefing will get you far and save you money otherwise spent on revisions.
 A logo that is typographic in nature is certainly much more affordable that one including a sign.
 If you are an entrepreneur your logo could be your signature, adequately reworked by a designer.
 In any case, whether signature or typographic logo, aspects like colors, font type, dimensions and high quality files of different formats of your logo, should be done by a professional.
 Here a little secret: when professional designers have the task of designing a logo, they usually present the client with several variations to zoom into what the client really likes, and so they narrow down the choices.
 What do you think they do with the logos they did not use?
 Some leave them to gather dust, others offer them at a discounted price.
 These discarded logos do not necessarily have a resemblance with the final logo chosen by the client.
-At bridge2MORE we offer these logos as Logos2Go, and clients can ask for a different color combination, add their name and other small changes at a really affordable price.
+At bridge2MORE we used to offer these logos as Logos2Go, and clients could ask for a different color combination, add their name and other small changes at a really affordable price.
 So remember when purchasing a logo make it unique to your business, keep it clean,clear and professional!